tuxology/tracevizlab/labs/101-analyze-system-trace-in-tracecompass/README.md

 Time selection is done with the mouse, by ``left-clicking`` on a timestamp to select a single time, or ``left-drag`` to select a time range.
 Zooming in to a time range is done by ``right-dragging`` the mouse to that time range.
 All the opened views, as well as the events table will synchronize with the time selection and/or visible time ranges.

+:small_red_triangle:

 Another interesting time graph view for kernel traces is the `Control Flow` view.
 The corresponding tab should be right next to the `Resources` view in the perspective.

 :exclamation: The `Control Flow` view shows the state of every thread in the system during the trace.
 When you know or have identified a thread of interest, you can find it in this view, see its hierachy and what it has been doing during tracing.

-For this lab, the process of interest would be `ls` and we can find it in the `Control Flow` view by doing `ctrl-f` with the view in focus and typing `ls`.
+For this lab, the process of interest would be `wget` and we can find it in the `Control Flow` view by doing `ctrl-f` with the view in focus and typing `ls`.

 ![ControlFlowView](screenshots/controlFlowView.png "Control Flow View")

 - - -

 ### Task 3: Filter out some entries in time graph views

+*TODO: instead filter out the non active entries of the CFV*

 The ``Resources`` view shows for each CPU 3 lines: the running thread, the CPU state and its frequency.
 Let's say we want to hide the frequency lines from the view.